 - Marriage License or Court Order of Name Change

-You can fill out and print the application for a replacement social security card.
-You should mail this or make an appointment with your local Social Security Office.
+First, fill out and print the application for a replacement social security card.
+Then, mail the application or make an appointment with your local Social Security Office.

-How to Update Your Driver’s License to a New Name
+How to Update Your Driver’s License After a Name Change

 Once you’ve changed your name, you’ll have to update it on your driver’s license, car title, and registration.
 You’ll have to do this in person at your local Department of Motor Vehicles.